ColemakMods/mod-dh/macOS/README.md

 Colemak DH and Colemak DHk for macOS
 ====================================

-macOS keylayout bundles for Colemak DH and Colemak DHk.
 Each bundle has support for ANSI, ISO, and Matrix keyboards in both regular and "Extended" deadkey variants.
 These layouts are based off of the built-in "ABC" and "ABC - Extended" layouts that come with macOS.